Medically reviewed on Sep 10, 2018

 Reduced response to metyrapone test.

-Frequency not defined.
+Frequency not always defined.
 Some adverse reactions observed with estrogen and/or progestin combination therapy.

 Cardiovascular: Edema (10% to 13%), hypertension (3% to 7%), cerebrovascular accident, deep vein thrombosis, local thrombophlebitis, myocardial infarction, pulmonary thromboembolism, retinal thrombosis, thrombophlebitis, venous thromboembolism